 • John Roberts (PhD): 'The prolegomena of La Cerda'a commentary on Virgil: a commented edition' (Prof Andrew Laird)

-• Martina Russo (PhD): 'Adulatio in Seneca the Younger' (Dr Victoria Rimell)
+• Martina Russo (PhD): 'Adulatio in Seneca the Younger' (Prof Victoria Rimell)

 • Emmy Stavropoulou (PhD): ‘Metals and metalurgy in archaic and classical Greek Literature’ (Dr David Fearn, Dr Emmanuela Bakola)

-• Alessandra Tafaro (Mphil/PhD): 'Martial and the Epigraphic Tradition' (Prof. Alison Cooley, Dr Victoria Rimell)
+• Alessandra Tafaro (Mphil/PhD): 'Martial and the Epigraphic Tradition' (Prof. Alison Cooley, Prof Victoria Rimell)

 • Rebecca Taylor (PhD): 'Micro- and macrocosm: the human body and the natural environment in archaic and classical thought' (Prof Simon Swain)